ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0.md

 New helper method `window.eZ.helpers.contentType.getContentTypeName` replaces deprecated `ContentTypeNames`.

-### User Field Type
+### User field type

 User data is now treated as an external storage.

 ### SiteAccess-aware Repository

 The Repository now uses the SiteAccess-aware layer by default.
-This means that Repository objects will now be loaded in the translation corresponding to the SiteAccess.
+This means that Repository objects are now loaded in the translation corresponding to the SiteAccess.

 ### REST API